cairo-book/cairo-book/src/ch02-02-data-types.md

 {{#include ../listings/ch02-common-programming-concepts/no_listing_11_type_casting/src/lib.cairo}}
 ```

-### Compound Types

-#### The Array Type

-An array is a collection of elements of the same type.
-We'll cover this type in more detail in the [Chapter Arrays](./ch03-01-arrays.md).

-#### The Dictionary Type

-A dictionary is a collection of key-value pairs.
-We'll delve deeper into this type in the [Chapter Dictionaries](./ch03-02-dictionaries.md).

 #### The Tuple Type

 A _tuple_ is a general way of grouping together a number of values with a